mariangz/learning-react/README.md

 - Keep Components pure.
 That means: they should never change any arguments (props) they receive.

 #### 09. Conditional Rendering
-We can conditionally do one thing instead of another, there are many ways to achieve that, here are some of them:
+We can conditionally render one thing instead of another, there are many ways to achieve that, here are some of them:

 - if - else
 ```js